Volunteer Code of Conduct and Policies

 Behavior on site:

-• We ask that you not behave or use language that is racist, sexist, homophobic, transphobic, ableist, ageist, classist, or discriminatory in any way here.
+• We ask that you not behave or use language that is racist, sexist, homophobic, transphobic, ableist, ageist, classist, or discriminatory.
 This includes comments or jokes that are dismissive or single out anyone based on their identity or background.
+Discrimination is contrary to our values and goes against the mission of this organization and will result in staff asking you to leave the food bank.
 Please also be receptive to learning how micro-aggressions and unconscious biases impact others and join us in growing from mistakes.

 • Be kind and respectful to others, volunteers, clients, and staff.
 Operate out of a place of mindfulness, seeking to understand those you interact with.
 Make space to affirm other identities, life experiences, and cultures different from your own.